 This course is a sequel to MATH1210 and is likewise intended for prospective mathematics majors and those who have a strong background in mathematics.
 There is substantial overlap with MATH1120; students' performance on this common material is compared and used to scale the marks to ensure that comparable students achieve comparable grades.

-1. To provide students with a firm foundation for later studies in algebra and analysis, the two main branches of mathematics.
+1. Demonstrate a firm foundation for later studies in algebra and analysis, the two main branches of mathematics.

-2. To reinforce students' understanding of high school mathematics by developing a more rigorous approach.
+2. Demonstrate understanding of high school mathematics by developing a more rigorous approach.

-3. To develop students' capacity for effective reasoning, and their ability to use their mathematical skills elsewhere.
+3. Demonstrate effective reasoning, and be able to use their mathematical skills elsewhere.

 - Sequences and series.